 - b.
-ITS/SOM Standard Materials For ITS/SOM Standard Materials, the Project Engineer is required to follow the approval requirements per the referenced sections listed in Table 9-4.100-1: - 2.
-Preliminary Samples A preliminary sample of the material will be required only if coded on the Request for Approval of Material DOT Form 350-071. - 3.
-Acceptance - a.
-ITS/SOM Non-Standard Materials Acceptance of ITS/SOM materials shall be determined by the requirements of the contract, and/or consultation with either Region Traffic Engineer or the State Materials Laboratory.
+ITS/SOM Standard Materials For ITS/SOM Standard Materials, the Project Engineer is required to follow the approval requirements per the referenced sections listed in Table 9-4.100-1: - 3.
+Preliminary Samples A preliminary sample of the material will be required only if coded on the Request for Approval of Material DOT Form 350-071.

+- a.
+ITS/SOM Non-Standard Materials Acceptance of ITS/SOM materials shall be determined by the requirements of the contract, and/or consultation with either Region Traffic Engineer or the State Materials Laboratory. - b.
+ITS/SOM Standard Materials Acceptance requirements for the following standard materials are located in the referenced sections in Table 9-4.100-1.